dailystory/docs/articles/api/contact/index.md

 }
 </pre>

-Custom data added to `extendedProperties` is part of the Contact and can be used for segmentation and for enterprise customers, search.
+Custom data added to `extendedProperties` is part of the Contact and can be used for segmentation and search for enterprise customers.
+All customers can use custom data for personalization.

 ## Sample response body
 Returns `200 OK` when created.
 The body of the response includes a JSON object with additional data with the `Id` of the Lead.